Get To Know The Great Wines Of Sicily

 - After intense criticism of too many DOC designations with varying degrees of quality, DOCG standard debuted in 1980.

 - Other Italian wine classifications include Classico, which is added after the appellation and created in the town’s historic center.
 Superiore has a minimum of .5 percent more alcohol than standard wines.
-Riserva indicates wine aged for a mimimum of 2 years.
+Riserva indicates wine aged for a minimum of 2 years for red, 1 year for whites.

 - DOCs number 326 across the entire Italian boot., from Prosecco to the dessert-like Moscato, and more.
 Each DOC governs its own requirements for aging, varietals, and harvest yields.